jupo-ai/comfy-ex-tagcomplete/README.en.md

   - Include Embedding files in suggestions
 - `Enable LoRAs`
   - Include LoRA files in suggestions
+- `Enable Wildcards` ⭐new
+  - Include wildcards in suggestions
 - `Restrict Alias`
   - When ON, Aliases (like 1girls => 1girl) are only displayed on exact match
   - For example, the alias "1girls => 1girl" will only be displayed when you type up to "1girls"